 2022 Volkswagen Taos for Sale in West Warwick, RI

-The 2022 Volkswagen Taos, the automaker’s all-new subcompact crossover, has officially made its debut.
-It slots below the Tiguan and exhibits a lot of the same styling as both that model and the larger Atlas.
-With an overall length that’s 9.3 inches shorter than the Tiguan, it’s well suited for urban areas and tight quarters in general.
-The stylish Taos stands out from the rest of the subcompact crossover segment, which tend to resemble each other.
+The 2022 Volkswagen Taos, the automaker’s all-new subcompact crossover, slots below the Tiguan and exhibits a lot of the same styling as both that model and the larger Atlas.
+Being 9.3 inches shorter than the Tiguan, it’s well suited for urban areas and tight quarters in general.
+The stylish Taos stands out from the rest of the subcompact crossover segment, which tend to look alike.
 On top of its sophisticated and minimalist appearance, it has a unique and modern LED light strip that bridges the headlights with the grille-mounted Volkswagen logo, which was recently unveiled on another brand-new VW model, the ID.4 electric vehicle.

-What’s more, the Taos achieves fine fuel economy thanks to its advanced turbocharger technology known as variable turbine geometry.
-This greater efficiency is possible due to VW’s modified version of the Miller cycle, where the intake valves close early in the induction stroke to extract the most out of the fuel.
+The Taos owes its fuel efficiency to a form of advanced turbocharger technology known as variable turbine geometry.
+This greater efficiency is possible due to the modified version of the Miller cycle, where the intake valves close early in the induction stroke to extract the most out of the fuel.

 Trims and Powertrain